jimmyl02/blog/_posts/2020-1-4-WhitehatCTF-Web01.md

 ---
 layout: post
 title: WhitehatCTF - Web01
 excerpt: "I did WhitehatCTF with DiceGang this weekend and focused on the webs.
+We did pretty well and placed second in the quals right after perfect blue.
 I thought a couple of them were pretty cool but would have been much better with source.
 In my opinion, sourceless web ctf challenges should rarely exist."
 categories: [Writeups, WhitehatCTF'19]
 tags: [web]
 ---

 I did WhitehatCTF with DiceGang this weekend and focused on the webs.
+We did pretty well and placed second in the quals right after perfect blue.
 I thought a couple of them were pretty cool but would have been much better with source.
 In my opinion, sourceless web ctf challenges should rarely exist.

 #### Web01
 ```